ansible/qa-scale-lab/README.md

 Copy `vars.template.yml` to `vars.yml` and fill in AWS profile and key.

+To choose how many targets are created, set the `desired_targets` parameters for the container types you need.
+By default, 2000 centos SSH containers are created.
+The number of container hosts (m5.4xlarge) is calculated based on the number of targets, so there's no need to change the autoscaling group configuration manually.

 ## deploy.yml

-Creates a 3-node cluster and 2000 containers

-## stop_cluster.yml

-Turns the ASG down to 0 instances, leaving the rest of the infrastructure untouched.
+Creates a host cluster and (by default) 2000 containers.
+To turn off the cluster, run `deploy.yml` again with the numbers of `desired_hosts` set to zero.
+This will delete all the containre hosts in the autoscaling group and scale the ECS services to zero containers.

 ## destroy.yml